BlogBlocks/jupyternotebooks/README.md

 # jupternotebooks
-My collection of Jupyter Notebooks I created
+A collection of Jupyter Notebooks I created